This Month's Featured Artist --- Brand New Remarqued Images in time for

 and magical ways.
 This is her ultimate gift and the promise of her amazing

-... clients wanting pieces, clients selling pieces, clients buying pieces,
+... and get up to date information on clients wanting pieces, clients selling pieces, clients buying pieces,

 clients changing prices on pieces ...